-- Using a fuel other than that specified could adversely affect the emission control system, and may also affect the warranty coverage. - Under no circumstances should a leaded gasoline be used, because this will damage the three-way catalyst. - Do not use E-85 fuel in your vehicle.
-Your vehicle is not designed to run on E-85 fuel.
-Using E-85 fuel can damage the fuel system components and is not covered by the NISSAN new vehicle limited warranty.
+- Using a fuel other than that specified could adversely affect the emission control system, and may also affect the warranty coverage. - Under no circumstances should a leaded gasoline be used, because this will damage the three-way catalyst. - Do not use E-15 or E-85 fuel in your vehicle.
+Your vehicle is not designed to run on E-15 or E-85 fuel.
+Using E-15 or E-85 fuel in a vehicle not specifically designed for E-15 or E-85 fuel can adversely affect the emission control devices and systems of the vehicle.
+Damage caused by such fuel is not covered by the NISSAN new vehicle limited warranty.